The Closer: U.S. television ratings

 At the end of season three, The Closer became ad-supported cable's most-viewed scripted series of all time, ending the season with a live + same-day audience of 9.21 million viewers in 6.84 million households.
 The third-season finale holds the record for the largest live + 7-day audience for a single episode of an ad-supported cable series with 9.55 million viewers in 6.88 million households.
 Live + 7 day (DVR) data for the season reflect 30–40% audience growth in three key age-based demographic groups.
 Season four's premiere slipped slightly from the season-three opening, with live + same-day ratings showing a 3% decline in audience from the previous year's opener.
 For its Season Six premiere, on July 12, 2010, the show reached an estimated 7.66 million viewers.

 Home media

 Warner Home Video has released all seven seasons of The Closer on DVD in Region 1.

 Awards and accolades

 Until the Primetime Emmy Awards in 2011, Kyra Sedgwick had made history as being the only actress in the history of television to be nominated for an Emmy, Golden Globe, and Screen Actors Guild award every year that the show aired in the eligibility period.

 Syndication and streaming

-The Closer is currently airing reruns on Lifetime, Start TV, and TNT.
-It's also available to stream on WarnerMedia's HBO Max, which launched on May 27, 2020.
-MyNetworkTV acquired the broadcast syndication rights to the series, premiering on September 30, 2015.
+The Closer has been airing in reruns on Lifetime, Start TV, and TNT (its original network) during the years since its finale.
+MyNetworkTV acquired the broadcast syndication rights to the series, premiering on September 30, 2015 after airing on broadcast syndication since 2010.